Matt-Eva/intro-to-recoil-demo/README.md

 Okay, we've identified these different pieces of state, what's controlling them, and what they're keeping track of - now how do I want to use them in conjunction with each other?

-Well, ideally, I'd like my display to change based on user interaction - whatever a user has typed into the `input` element connected to `searchState` and whatever a user has selected using the `select` element connected to `categoryState`.
+Well, ideally, I'd like my display to change based on user interaction - i.e., whatever a user has typed into the `input` element connected to `searchState` and whatever a user has selected using the `select` element connected to `categoryState`.
 So, I want to filter through my `allLemursState` to choose which lemurs to display based upon the criteria I've been given by a user.
 Here's how we might accomplish this without using selectors (and derived state):

 ```
 import React, {useEffect} from 'react'